Cost of Living in Denver, CO: Renting vs. Owning a Home in Denver

 Cost of Living in Denver: Renting vs. Owning

-Owning a home in Denver might not be the best choice for everyone.
-Denver has dozens of neighborhoods in the city center, offering plenty of rental options.
-While renting has its downsides, like being unable to control annual rent increases, you can keep an eye out for hidden costs, extra fees, and potential rent hikes before signing a rental lease.
+Should you prefer to rent, Denver offers an abundance of neighborhoods with rental options.
+While you may not be able to control annual rent increases, you can keep an eye out for hidden costs, extra fees, and potential rent hikes before signing or renewing your rental lease.

 Exterior of spacious 2-story Rainier 3-bedroom floor plan in Aurora Highlands new construction home community in Denver, CO, by Pulte Homes